Save Taxes with Expert Assisted ITR filing.

 Conclusions

-In conclusion, the income tax slab for FY 2022-23 and AY 2023-24 has undergone some significant changes from the previous year.
+In conclusion, the income tax slab 2023-24 and AY 2024-25 has undergone some significant changes from the previous year.
 The tax exemption limit has been increased from ₹2.5 lakhs to ₹5 lakhs, and the higher tax slab of 20% has been revised to apply to income over ₹10 lakhs.
 In addition, the surcharge applicable on income above ₹1 crore has been reduced from 15% to 12%, and the cess applicable on income tax has been increased from 4% to 5%.
 It is important to file your income tax return on time to avoid any penalties and to maximise your tax savings, tax saving investments like PPF and ELSS should be considered.

 Vakilsearch is a leading legal and business services provider in India.
 With a team of experienced professionals, they offer a wide range of services to help businesses take care of the legal and compliance requirements of their business.
 From company registration to trademark filing, Vakilsearch provides comprehensive and cost-effective services to ensure that businesses are compliant and operating legally.